pepstock-org/Charba/readme.md

  * change `getLineWidths` and `getColumnWidths` methods of `LegendNode` class in order to return a list of doubles instead of a list of integers.
  * add `columnHeights` property to `LegendNode` class.
  * improve the defaults management for scales.
+ * add `JsPluginHelper` class in order to use CHART.JS registry feature to manage plugins.

 License
 -------